UrfiFeru/PublicVideos/README.md

 Tasks:
 Find common search filters

-I will do download on Friday
+I will do video download on Friday